 Installing an interior drainage system removes the water but does not make the walls waterproof.
 You’ll need an external system that includes a French drain to reduce hydrostatic pressure and exterior waterproofing to protect the base.

-If you have a wet basement after rain or snowmelt, make sure water is diverted away from your foundation.
+If you have a wet basement after rain or snowmelt, ensure water is diverted away from your foundation.
 The soil alongside your house is likely to settle over time, creating a moat that collects runoff and directs it down your foundation wall and into the basement.
 The soil along the base and lawn edging will escalate the problem.

 Thank you for reading How To Stop Water From Seeping Through Basement Walls